mstksg/inCode/copy/entries/effective-llm-assisted-haskell-1.md

 Scope
 -----

-First, let's established the level that these apply at: this is _not_ talking about "purely vibed" code: it's about using agentic LLMs as glorified multi-file autocompletes, for mostly incremental tasks ("add a new feature flag", "incorporate this new protocol", "expose this as a CLI") or, if
+First, let's establish the level that these apply at: this is _not_ talking about "purely vibed" code: it's about using agentic LLMs as glorified multi-file autocompletes, for mostly incremental tasks ("add a new feature flag", "incorporate this new protocol", "expose this as a CLI") or, if